dentity007/chess-analyzer/README.md

 - **Professional Packaging**: Proper app bundles with icons and metadata

 ## 🚀 Quick Start

+### 🔒 Security First
+**Before you begin**: This application uses AI services that require API keys.
+Your API keys are stored locally and never transmitted except to the AI providers.
+However, for your security:

+- ✅ `config.local.ini` is automatically excluded from Git commits
+- ✅ API keys are only used for AI analysis requests
+- ✅ No sensitive data is logged or stored
+- ❌ Never share your `config.local.ini` file
+- ❌ Never commit API keys to version control

 ### 🌐 Option 1: Web Interface (Recommended)
 ```bash